How much of your day do you spend on email?

 Saving the perfect email signature will limit the amount that you have to spend typing when you bring an email to a close.
 For your leads and clients, it can make an easy way for them to locate your contact information and website.
-However, when used incorrectly, an email signature can be quite a disaster.

 You want to be as concise as possible.
 Don’t scare off your recipient at the very end of a wonderful email because you included a signature equally as long as the original email itself.